Power crisis: BPE urges sector summit to end blame game

 He regretted lack of coordination between the TCN and the DISCOs which he said impacting negatively on the sector.

-In his remarks, the Managing Director of Transmission Company of Nigeria, TCN, Mr Usman Gur Mohammed expressed his reservation on the willingness of the eleven DISCOs to attend such summit given his recent experience.
+In his remarks, the Managing Director of Transmission Company of Nigeria, TCN, Mr. Usman Gur Mohammed expressed his reservation on willingness of the eleven DISCOs to attend such summit given his recent experience.

 According to him, “Of course, we have a forum where we interface with the DISCOs and I think the last one that was called by the Chairman of Nigerian Electricity Regulatory Commission, NERC, Prof. James Momoh was held about two months ago where all DISCOs management were invited to come and sit with us.